codediodeio/stripe-firebase-master-course/README.md

 # 5. Payment Sources

-Now that we are able to create Stripe customers, we need to collect [payment sources](https://stripe.com/docs/api/sources) (ie Credit/Debit Cards or Bank Accounts) then attach them to the customer account so they can be charged and managed.
+Now that we are able to create Stripe customers, we need to collect [payment sources](https://stripe.com/docs/api/sources) (ie Credit/Debit Cards or Bank Accounts) then attach them to the customer.
+A source has the flexibility to be charged multiple times and managed by the user.

-- Implement a credit card form with Stripe Elements
+- Implement a credit card form with Stripe Elements.
-- Tokenize the payment source
+- Tokenize the payment source.
-- Attach the source to the customer
+- Attach the source to the customer.

 # 4. Stripe Customers